markab4/Grocery-List-Manager/Docs/DesignDocument.md

 # Design Document

-**Author**: Adnan Salimi, Sean Rodriguez
+**Author**: Adnan Salimi, Sean Rodriguez.
+Revised by Mark Abramov.

 ## 1 Design Considerations

-The subsections below describe the issues that need to be addressed or resolved prior to or while completing the design, as well as issues that may influence the design process.

 ### 1.1 Assumptions

 We assume users of this application will be accessing the application with Android devices with Android API 25.
 The software will be dependent on the Nougat API and may not run optimally on older versions of Android.
 However, the specs of the application may allow for older devices to use the application without any significant issues.
-The software will be developed using Java and will be dependent on a SQLite Database.
+The software will be developed using Java and will implement the SQLite DBMS.

 ### 1.2 Constraints